nEXam-App/nEXam-doc/docs/SAD.md

 ### 5.1 Overview

 <!--[This subsection describes the overall decomposition of the     design model in terms of its package hierarchy and layers.]-->

+Here again is the picture with the overview of our MVP model.
+So it is easier to see the architecture in the following structure of our project.

 ![MVP Android](https://github.com/Calco2001/nEXam/blob/main/docs/diagrams/mvp%20android.PNG)